• Skip to primary navigation

 Instructions

-• Make ahead: Peel the onions and chop them finely.
-Peel the garlic cloves and press or mash them.
-Have the beef stock ready so that it is lukewarm.
-Cut the cooked tripe into thin stripes about 1 inch (2.5 cm) long.
+- Make ahead: Peel 2 medium onions and chop them finely.
+Peel 3 cloves garlic and press or mash them.
+Prepare 5 cups light beef broth so that it's lukewarm.
+Slice 11 ounces cooked beef tripe into thin strips about 1 inch (2.5 cm) long.

-• In a heavy-bottomed pot, melt the lard or oil over medium-high heat.
+- In a heavy-bottomed pot, melt 2 Tablespoons pork lard over medium-high heat.
 Add the chopped onion and fry until golden.
 Stir frequently.

-• Reduce the heat to one third and pour in the flour.
+- Reduce the heat to one third and pour in 1/3 cup all-purpose flour.
 Continue stirring and frying the flour with the onion for another minute.

-• Add the sweet paprika powder and stir for a further half minute, no longer.
+- Add 1 Tablespoon sweet paprika powder and 1 teaspoon hot paprika powder, and stir for a further half minute, no longer.

-• Add beef broth—the most tricky part of the recipe!
-Remove the pot of onion roux from the heat source.
-Take a hand whisk.
-Pour about a cup of broth into the pot and whisk briskly to prevent lumps from forming.
-You'll get a thick mash at the bottom of the pot.
+- Add beef broth—the most tricky part of the recipe!
+Remove the pot of onion roux from the heat.
+Using a hand whisk, pour in about a cup of broth and whisk briskly to avoid lumps.
+You'll form a thick mash at the bottom.
 Add another cup of stock and whisk again.
-Finally, slowly add the rest of the liquid, whisking constantly.
+Gradually add the remaining liquid, whisking constantly.

-• Return the pot to the stove and add the tripe and crushed garlic.
-Bring the soup to a boil.
-Turn the heat down to low, cover, and let it simmer for 25 minutes.
-Stir from time to time, as the flour tends to settle at the bottom of the pot and burn.
+- Return the pot to the stove and add the tripe and crushed garlic.
+Bring the soup to a boil, then reduce the heat to low.
+Cover and let it simmer for 25 minutes, stirring occasionally to prevent the flour from settling and burning at the bottom.

 Notes